top of page

 "The conversation was built on the presupposition that both parties were familiar with the topic."

-Detailed Meaning of Presupposition
+Meaning and Usage of Presupposition

 It is a cognitive process that operates at an unconscious level and shapes our understanding of the world.
 In other words, presuppositions are the underlying ideas or assumptions that we take for granted when we communicate.
 They are not explicitly stated, but rather implied, and they help us make sense of the information we receive.
 For example, the statement "I am glad you came to the party" presupposes that the person being addressed actually came to the party, and that there is a party that took place.
 Understanding presuppositions is important for effective communication because it allows us to decode the implicit meanings of statements and helps us avoid misunderstandings.

-Example Sentences for Presupposition
+Example Sentences Using Presupposition

 1. The presupposition of trust is crucial in a healthy relationship.